 - Proof of English Language Proficiency – Provide an English Language Proficiency test score, if applicable.

 Prevent important and time-sensitive email communications from being blocked by maintaining a personal, unique email account and editing/updating your spam filters.
 Add email@example.com to your email contact list to ensure you do not miss these emails.

 - See what documents have been received and determine which ones still remain outstanding.

 Contact information, including email and postal addresses, must be kept up-to-date.
-Communication from Ryerson to applicants is date sensitive.
+Communication from Toronto Metropolitan University to applicants is date sensitive.
 If a response is required, and you do not respond within specified time frames, your application and/or Offer of Admission may be cancelled.

 Application information, including changing or adding program choices, may be updated after applying (see Programs Accepting Applications).

 The method for changing this information depends on your method of application:

 - If you applied to Toronto Metropolitan University on an OUAC 101 or OUAC 105 form, go to the OUAC website, external link and log into your application using your OUAC Username and Password.
 Select ‘Review and Change Your Completed Application’ and review and change your program choices, contact information and/or academic information.

 - The OUAC will notify Toronto Metropolitan, and the other universities you applied to, of your changes within three business days.